-Skip to 0 minutes and 10 secondsThe study of crime and how we respond to it forces us to ask fundamental questions about order and morality in society, and how we define and solve complex social problems.
+Skip to 0 minutes and 10 seconds The study of crime and how we respond to it forces us to ask fundamental questions about order and morality in society, and how we define and solve complex social problems.
 Which human behaviours are defined as crimes?
 Which citizens are labelled as criminals and brought to justice?
-Are criminal justice interventions fairly distributed across individuals in social groups?
-There are few policy areas that are underpinned by more myths and misconceptions or generate more heated debates.
-One important task of criminology is to untangle stereotype from reality, fact from fiction.
-I’m Dr Matthew Bacon, a lecturer in criminology in The School of Law of The University of Sheffield.
+Are criminal justice interventions fairly distributed across individuals and social groups?
+Is it true that the rich get richer and the poor get prison?
+I’m Dr. Matthew Bacon, a lecturer in criminology in The School of Law at The University of Sheffield.

-Skip to 0 minutes and 53 seconds During this course you'll learn with a team of experts from The Centre for Criminological Research here at Sheffield, which is one of the UK’s original four criminological centres for excellence and has over 30 years of active research experience.
-You'll explore and be asked to think critically about the role of the state in the regulation of potential, alleged and actual criminal behaviour, and the key parts played by a range of actors involved in the criminal justice system.
+Skip to 0 minutes and 43 seconds During this course, you will learn with a team of experts from The Centre for Criminological Research here at Sheffield, which is one of the UK’s original four criminological centres for excellence and has over 30 years of active research experience.
+The issues we discuss will touch on a range of disciplines, including sociology, economics, history, law, psychology, philosophy, geography and ethics, as well as on people’s fears, moralities and politics.

-Skip to 2 minutes and 7 seconds Criminal justice has taken its share of the financial cuts imposed by central government and will continue to face challenges for years to come.
-It is, therefore, imperative to understand the underlying causes of crime and how best to respond to them with dwindling public resources.
-As well as academics, we'll talk to those first-hand experience of the criminal justice system including probation officers, former prisoners and criminal lawyers.
+Skip to 1 minute and 15 seconds As well as academics, we will talk to those with first-hand experience of the criminal justice system including probation officers, former prisoners and criminal lawyers.
 We’ll visit the police service in situ, witness a victim offender mediation session, and even travel to Italy to learn about Cesare Lombroso, the controversial figure often cited as the father of modern criminology.
-No society will ever be crime free and criminal justice comes at a price.
+No society will ever be crime-free and criminal justice comes at a price.
+The knowledge that you gain from this course may inspire you to continue your studies with us, or pursue a career in criminal justice, or even academia.

-Skip to 2 minutes and 51 seconds The knowledge that you gain from this course may inspire you to continue your studies with us on one of our undergraduate or postgraduate degree programmes, or pursue a career in criminal justice or even academia.
-Or it may simply give you the knowledge to better understand the complex and contested role of the state in criminal justice interventions in producing safety and just societies.
+Skip to 1 minute and 50 seconds Or it may simply give you the knowledge to better understand the complex and contested role of the state in criminal justice interventions and producing safe and just societies.
 Join us as we begin our study of crime, justice, and society.